aelhirach/aelhirach-blog-gatsby/posts/search-algorithms-in-ai-part2-heuristic-searches.md

 ---
-title: 'Search Algorithms in AI : part 1 Blind Searches'
+title: 'Search Algorithms in AI : part 2 Heuristic Searches'
 tags: ["csharp"]
-published: true
+published: false
-date: 2022-02-03T08:34:07.809Z
+date: 2022-02-04T09:54:07.809Z
 featured: '/media/1cURajkPQj8eCtDHkWqasg.jpeg'
-imageAlt: 'Search Algorithms in AI : part 1 Blind Searches'
+imageAlt: 'Search Algorithms in AI : part 2 Heuristic Searches'
 ---

-In this tutorial series we are going to learn a branch of Artificial Intelligence called search algorithms.
-There are too many search algorithms out there to fit in one tutorial.
-Therefore, this tutorial series will instead discuss five of the fundamental search algorithms, divided into the following tree categories :
-- Blind searches : Depth First Search (DFS) & Breath First Search (BFS)
-- Heuristic searches : BeamSearch & GreedySearch
-- Optimal searches : Branch and bound (BB)
+This tutorial series begin where [Part 1](/search-algorithms-in-ai-part1-blind-searches) left off.
+In this tutorial, we’ll set explain the second category of search algorithm .

 In the first tutorial we are going to explain two fundamental Blind searches Depth First Search (DFS) & Breath First Search (BFS).
 In the next tutorials, we will learn the two other categories of search algorithms, namely Heuristic & Optimal searches.
 A the end of this tutorial series, we will solve a maze game (labyrinth) with all those search algorithms.
 The code for this program can be found in its entirety in my github account, the link being here:- https://github.com/aelhirach/AIAlgorithms.